Ginger Molasses Cookies

 In large bowl, combine butter and brown sugar until light and fluffy.
 Add in egg and molasses and beat until mixed.
 You can use a stand mixer if preferred.

-Second: Using a flour sifter, sift flour, salt, baking soda, ginger, cinnamon, and cloves into the butter mixture.
-Using a spatula mix to combine.
+Second: Sift flour, salt, baking soda, ginger, cinnamon, and cloves into the butter mixture.
+Use a spatula to combine.
 Chill dough for 15-20 minutes.

-Third: Using a medium sized cookie scoop, scoop cookie dough into balls.
-Take the dough balls and roll in sugar and place onto prepared ungreased baking sheets, spacing about 2 inches apart.
+Third: With a medium sized cookie scoop, shape cookie dough into balls.
+Roll dough balls in sugar and place onto ungreased baking sheets, spacing about 2 inches apart.

 Fourth: Bake 8-10 minutes, until golden brown.